‘The Winter’s Tale’ review

 It’s a bold choice, and one that pays off particularly in the second half, translating some of Shakespeare’s more impenetrable comedy into contemporary terms – the rogue Autolycus (Becci Gemmell) is transformed into a festival merch-seller, flogging T-shirts and knock-off sunglasses along with ballads on seven-inch vinyl.

-McIntyre’s take on the play’s infamous stage direction ‘exit, pursued by a bear’ is also characteristically original, and she draws some good, naturalistic performances from her cast.
+McIntyre’s take on the play’s famous stage direction ‘exit, pursued by a bear’ is also characteristically original, and she draws some good, naturalistic performances from her cast.
 Sirine Saba particularly shines as the brave, truth-telling Paulina, along with Priyanga Burford’s Hermione, proud and defiant in the face of her husband’s cruelty.
 The women are the moral lynchpins here, while Will Keen as Leontes is a creeping, shuddering presence, shoulders slumping under the weight of first his anger, and later his remorse.

 Some cast members don’t seem entirely comfortable with Shakespeare’s verse – particularly tricksy and tongue-twisting in this late-career play – and there are a few issues around audibility and diction.
 But, as befits a Globe production, there are some nice moments of audience interaction, and overall McIntyre does a lovely job with a play that is, in the end, not so much a sad tale, as one that defies any straightforward interpretation.